Last updated on August 8th, 2023

 - Perhaps a meditation practice established beforehand and mindful breathing during the exam can help keep your mind focused.

-All the best, and may the test-taking force be with you
+All the best, and may the test-taking force be with you.
+And if, for some reason, you need to repeat the ABPN board exam, here’s what to study for your exam re-take.

 Jack Krasuski, MD